-There are several ways to make your hotel room feel just as comfy as your own living room.
-Here are six tips to easily decorate a hotel room for a cheery and bright Christmas celebration away from home.
+I’ve learned several easy, affordable ways to make your hotel room feel just as christmasy as my own living room.
+Keep reading for a gue to six strategies to decorate a hotel room for Christmas.

-Stockings – Stockings fold down flat, and they’re usually the centerpiece of at least one Christmas morning tradition!
+Many families have special Christmas stockings that were handmade, customized, or inherited.
+If this is you, then packing your family’s stockings is a MUST for decorating a hotel room for Christmas.
+Stockings fold flat (you can even vacuum pack them!) and their presence will be a meaningful centerpiece of your hotel-Christmas morning!
 You can easily hang stockings from a dresser drawer by simply tucking them in and closing the drawer tight.
 Or, you can use tiny over-the-door hangers to display the stockings on the TV unit.
 This keeps the stockings front and center, which helps give the whole room a more home-like feeling.

-Nativity Sets – Other small yet significant decorations that you can fit into your suitcase include a small nativity set, or an advent calendar, and/or Christmas cards from friends and family.
-All of these are likely central to your joyful decorations at home, and their small and packable size make them a perfect addition to your hotel decorations, too.
+Other small yet significant decorations that you can fit into your suitcase include a small nativity set, or an advent calendar, and/or Christmas cards from friends and family.
+All of these are likely central to your joyful decorations at home, and their small and packable size makes them a perfect addition to your hotel decorations, too.

-Holiday Food – Every family has special foods unique to their family traditions.
+Every family has special foods unique to their family traditions.
 If you’ll be spending Christmas on a cruise, in a hotel room, or outside the USA in a hostel or Airbnb, you might not have access to these foods.
-Help your family find comfort in christmas food traditions by packing your special dishes (or ingredients to make them!) if possible.
+Help your family find comfort in Christmas food traditions by packing your special dishes (or ingredients to make them!) if possible.
 Cooking food in a hotel room can be challenging, but it’s do-able!

 2. Make Christmas Decorations for your Hotel Room

-There are plenty of things that you can expect to find in a hotel room that can also help you on your quest for cozy Christmas decorations.
-For instance, standard clothes hangers can become decoration hangers, and fluffy white towels can become the snow-laden ground of a Christmas village or nativity scene.
-Get creative with the things you find in your hotel room to help make hotel room Christmas mornings magical for your youngest travelers!
+There are plenty of things in a typical hotel room that can help you on your quest for cozy Christmas decorations.
+Clothes hangers can become decoration hangers and fluffy white towels can transform into the snow-laden ground of a Christmas village or nativity scene.
+Get creative with the things you find in your hotel room to help make hotel room Christmas mornings magical for your youngest travelers.

 3. Ask The Hotel For Help Decorating your Room for Christmas

-If you can’t bring or make enough decorations for making your hotel room feel like Christmas, you can ask the hotel staff for a bit of help.
+If you can’t bring or make enough decorations to make your hotel room feel ready for Christmas, you can ask the hotel staff for help.

 Many hotels go all-out decorating the lobby and common areas of the hotel for the Christmas season.
-Chances are, they’ll have extra decorations to loan to help make your room a Christmas wonderland that will help adults and kids feel like celebrating the season!
-In many cases, you’ll find that the hotel staff is eager to join in on the fun of creating a festive atmosphere in the room.
+Chances are, they’ll have extra decorations to loan to help make your room a Christmas wonderland.
+These higher end decorations can help adults and kids feel like celebrating the season!

-🎄 HINT: Hotels staff are often extra busy during the christmas season.
-Rather than springing your request on them at check-in, last minute, plan ahead.
+🎄 HINT: Hotels staff are often extra busy during the Christmas season.
+Rather than springing your request on them at check-in, plan ahead.
 Online booking often includes a “special requests” section.
 Enter a message like this to get free upgrades to Christmas decorated hotel room: “I’m a Super-bonus besty-best rewards card holder staying over Christmas.
 My 4-year-old is sad about staying in a hotel on Christmas.
-If it’s possible, please provide some christmas decorations in the room to help us make Maisy’s Christmas morning special!”
+If it’s possible, please provide some Christmas decorations in the room to help us make Maisy’s Christmas morning special!”

 4. Christmas Lights Make Great Hotel Decorations

-Easy to pack or order-in-advance for hotel delivery, twinkle lights are an easy way to make a hotel room cozy and bright- anywhere you hang these colorful lights will instantly feel christmasy.
+Easy to pack or order in advance for hotel delivery, twinkle lights are an easy way to make a hotel room cozy and bright- anywhere you hang these colorful lights will instantly feel more like christmas.